Skip to content

 ocr_text = page.find_all('text[source=ocr]')

-# Find high-confidence OCR text
+# Find only high-confidence OCR text

 high_conf = page.find_all('text[source=ocr][confidence>=0.8]')

-ocr_text_content = page.find_all('text[source=ocr]').extract_text()
+ocr_content = page.find_all('text[source=ocr]').extract_text()

 names = page.find_all('text[source=ocr]:contains("Smith")', case=False)

-Visualizing OCR Results
+Debugging OCR Results

-# Apply OCR
+# Run OCR first

 ocr_elements = page.apply_ocr()